hankertrix/augment-command.yazi/README.md

   is a directory, or if **all** the selected items are directories.
-  This makes the pager command less annoying as it will not try to open a directory and then immediately fail with an error, causing a flash and Yazi to send a notification.
+  This makes the pager command less annoying as it will not try to open a directory and then immediately fail with an error, causing a flash and causing Yazi to send a notification.

 ## Usage